keijiro/KlakNDI/README.md

 - Dimensions of frame images should be multiples of 16x8.
 This limitation causes glitches on several mobile devices when using the Game View capture method.

-- KlakNDI doesn't support audio streaming.
-There are several technical difficulties to implement without perceptible noise or delay, so there is no plan to implement it.

 How To Install
 --------------